reginarabkina/DS3000-Projects/README.md

 Assignment #11- Building a machine learning model to predict whether an individual will have diabetes based on characteristics such as glucose, insulin, and BMI.

+The dataset can be found in the file 'diabetes.csv'